sheki/parse-blog/content/note/books.md

 date = 2019-12-09T20:47:40-08:00
 +++

-* Savage Gods - .
-It’s about moving to a smallholding in Ireland with his family in search of a more contented life, getting back to the land.
-But it hasn’t quite worked out that way.
-* Jerks and other Philosophical Misadventures
 * Days of abandonment - italian epic novel modern
 * Out of China: How the Chinese Ended the Era of Western Domination
 * The Choice: A Fable of Free Trade and Protection (3rd Edition)
 * Becoming a Technical Leader: An Organic Problem-Solving Approach
 * Extreme economies
-* The snow leaopard project
 * The Brief Wondrous Life of Oscar Wao - Dominican Man moves to Harlem
 * Aerlin Alexanderplatz by Alfred Döblin - Golden Age of Berlin
-* Inside The Whale And Other Essays by George Orwell
 * White Noise - Post Modern novel
 * Wonder Boys Chabon
 * In Cold Blood truman capote